TXRA0/ScreepsAI/README.md

 ## Screeps AI

-Basic AI for the game **Screeps: World**
+Basic AI for the game [**Screeps: World**](https://screeps.com/)
-Should work on any given room, although only tested by myself.
+Designed to work in any room, though currently only tested by myself.
+My profile is here: [**Profile**](https://screeps.com/a/#!/profile/_TXR)

 ---

-### Currentt Version - 0.70: Links and Multi-Rooming
+### Current Version - 0.70:

-### Next Version - 0.80: Some like to watch the world burn (advanced attackers, attackers working together, specialised roles, more advanced attacks and potentially start of duos/quads, aimed at removing NCP's from my novice area)
+- Added support for Links and multi-room management
+- Added basic creep chatter

+### Next Version - 0.80:
+- Introducing advanced attackers with coordinated team behaviors
+- Specialized attacker roles for smarter combat
+- Advanced attack strategies, including duo and quad squads
+- Goal: Remove NPCs from my novice area

 ---

 ## Roadmap - Future Features

-- Build a roomManager for dynamic creep selection/desire vs. current creep spawn requests
+- Develop a room manager for dynamic creep selection and spawn request management
-- Refactor `utilities` module for smarter and more advanced logic
+- Refactor the `utilities` module for smarter, more advanced logic
-- Add a spawn queue and generate more dynamic creep bodies
+- Implement a spawn queue with dynamic creep body generation
-- Store expensive calls in room memory (although 11 creeps and 1 room only use 4 CPU!)
+- Cache expensive calls in room memory (currently 11 creeps in 1 room use only 4 CPU!)
-- Improve tower behavior and overall defense
+- Enhance tower behavior and overall defense mechanisms
-- Add logic for links, market trading, and possibly basic lab logic in the future
+- Add logic for Links, market trading, and basic lab automation

+---